quentintruong/Stocks-Scraper/README.md

 ## Challenge Statement:
 1. List top 10 stocks, priced between $100 and $200 and with the highest value variation in the last 30 days.
 Additional bonus points for predicting which stock is likely to vary the most during the next trading day.

+## Program Clarifications
+I chose the DOW as my set of stocks.

+I assumed 30 days to be 23 trading days.

+Program works as of 9 June 2017, xpaths and links of my chosen websites may change, so check that before use.

 ## Requires:

 python3.5